 Reactions:

-– the output of cm diff is not helpful
+– the output of cm diff

 – Files are often labelled as “changed” even if they’ve only been “checked out”, and there are no actual changes, not even whitespace.